Configure automatic log upload for continuous reports on a virtual appliance - Deprecated

 If available, choose the network Connection and click Next.

-Choose Use an existing virtual hard disk and select the .vhd file that was included in the Zip file you downloaded.
+Choose Use an existing virtual hard disk.
+Select the .vhd file that was included in the Zip file you downloaded.

 Click Next and then click Finish.

-The machine will be added to your Hyper-V environment.
+The machine is added to your Hyper-V environment.

 Click on the machine in the Virtual Machines table and click Start.

 Connect to the Log Collector virtual machine to see if it has been assigned a DHCP address: Click on the virtual machine and select Connect.
-You should see the login prompt.
+You should see the sign in prompt.
 If you see an IP address, then you can connect to the virtual machine using a terminal/SSH tool.
-If you do not see an IP address, log in using the Hyper-V/VMWare connection tools with the credentials you copied down when you created the Log Collector above.
+If you don't see an IP address, sign in using the Hyper-V/VMWare connection tools with the credentials you copied down when you created the Log Collector previously.
 You can change the password and configure the virtual machine using the network configuration utility by running the following command:

 The virtual machine is pre-configured to obtain an IP address from a DHCP server.
-If you need to configure a static IP addresses, default gateway, hostname, DNS servers and NTPS, you can use the network_config utility or perform changes manually.
+If you need to configure a static IP address, default gateway, hostname, DNS servers, and NTPS, you can use the network_config utility or perform changes manually.

 At this point, your log collector should be connected to your network and should be able to reach the Cloud App Security portal.